Which cars have stood the test of time and remain just as popular today as they were at launch?

 This tiny car is a huge British icon.

-Starting life in 1959, the Mini was created by the British Motor Corporation in reaction to the fuel shortages and petrol rationing of the time (starting to see a pattern here?)
-People needed more efficient city cars, and BMC was ready to deliver.
+Starting life in 1959, the Mini was created by the British Motor Corporation in reaction to the fuel shortages and petrol rationing of the time.

 The two-door, four-cylinder engine car with its monocoque shell did exactly what BMC wanted it to do, and brought an affordable, economical city car to the masses at a time when big cars were becoming more and more expensive.

-It promised fun, freedom, and adventure - and it delivered.
+It promised fun, freedom, and adventure - and oh boy, it delivered.

 3-door MINI